2009 Procurement Review: Statutes, Regulations, Executive Orders

 2010, which amends the FAR travel costs principle to ensure a consistent application of the

 limitation on allowable contractor airfare costs.
+Technical Amendments in the

 form of editorial